cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

       ];
     };
   };
+  users.groups.containers = {
+    gid = 993;
-  users.groups.containers.members = [ "podman" ];
+    members = [ "podman" ];
+  }

   # Enable sudo for users in the 'wheel' group
   security.sudo = {
     enable = true;
     wheelNeedsPassword = true;  # Optional: require a password for sudo.
-Set as false to allow passwordless sudo or you had not specified a password for the admin user.
+Set as false to allow passwordless sudo or if you not set a password for the admin user.
   };
 }
 ```